-Scottish clan events have been a part of my life for almost as long as I can remember, and I’m pretty sure I spent the first official Tartan Day at the local mall, decked out in my MacNeil tartan kilt.
-(The first Tartan Day was held April 6, 1987 in Nova Scotia – based on a one-time celebration in New York – and is now recognized across Canada.)
+Scottish clan events have been a part of my life for almost as long as I can remember.
+I’m pretty sure I spent the first official Tartan Day at the local mall, decked out in my MacNeil kilt!
+(The first Tartan Day was held April 6, 1987 in Nova Scotia and is now recognized across Canada & around the world.)
 So it’s only fitting one of my early DIYs for our daughter was a Tartan Day No Sew Tutu DIY.

 Did you know roughly one in six New Brunswickers are of direct Scottish ancestry?
 Not particularly Scottish?
 No problem!
 Did you know each province has its own tartan – and many cities do, as well.
 Tartan Day can be a day for everyone!

 Each tartan tells a story.
 Technically, a tartan is a “design which is capable of being woven consisting of two or more alternating coloured stripes which combine vertically and horizontally to form a repeated chequered pattern,” as per the Scottish Register of Tartans.
 Tartans woven to represent a city or country tend to use symbolic colours.

 New Brunswick’s tartan (which I used for this Tartan Day No Sew Tutu) was created in Gagetown in 1959, commissioned by Lord Beaverbrook.
 The red used symbolizes the loyalty of both the New Brunswick Regiment and the province’s early Loyalist settlers.
 The ‘beaver brown’ is a nod to Beaverbrook.
 The forest green represents our lumber history, while the meadow green stands for agriculture.
 The blue symoblizes our coastal and inland water, while the threads of gold represent our potential wealth.
 (The City of Moncton also has its own tartan, created in 2000 by Alena MacAlasdair.)